rschristopher/ischristtrue.com/src/modern-views/free-will.md

  God-given will.

-These are difficult and even dangerous questions that if left untempered by truth will result in the continuation of the heretical cycles of revolution and reaction that we have seen before (and likely will continue to see till the end of time).
+These are difficult and even dangerous questions that if left untempered by truth (Christ) will result in the continuation of the heretical cycles of revolution and reaction that we have seen before (and likely will continue to see till the end of time).
 In the end, Christ has a divine will and a human will,